microchip-pic-avr-examples/avr128da48-tcb-frequency-dutycycle-measurement-studio/README.md

  In this example RTC is configured in PIT (Periodic Interrupt Timer) mode, which generates a periodic interrupt after every 32768 RTC Clock cycles (1 sec delay).
 The periodic interrupt is used as a trigger for the USART to display data on to the terminal window.
 Configure the RTC module by following the steps shown in the Fig 15.
 * Select **Drivers: RTC: Init** option from the dropdown menu against the Driver field.
 * Check the **PITEN: Enable** option to enable the periodic interrupt timer mode.
-* Select the clock **Internal 32.768KHz oscillator** option from the dropdown menu against the **RTC Clock Source Selection** field, which uses 32.768 KHz oscillator as a clock source for the RTC peripheral.
+* Select the clock **Internal 32.768KHz oscillator** option from the dropdown menu against the **RTC Clock Source Selection** field, which uses 32.768 KHz oscillator as a clock source for the PIT mode.
 * Select the period **RTC Clock Cycles 32768** option from the dropdown menu against the **PERIOD: Period** field, which generates 1 sec delay.
 * Check the **PI: Periodic Interrupt** option to generate periodic interrupt after specified RTC clock cycles.